mcTasty25/Ctrl-Alt-Defeat_7/Readme.md

 Tech Stack: JavaScript (Python maybe used too)

-Features: Anility to view data about the city in different categories at the same place.
+Features: Ability to view data about the city in different categories at the same place.
 Ability to report incidents and view incidents reported by other users.

 Originality: We're somewhat inspired from DownDetector.
 However, the project is different in a lot of ways.